5.5 Compounding and Meaning Combination

 Is the compound literal or relational?Avoids awkward word-for-word translation

-Does the same pattern transfer?Confirms the rule
+Does the same pattern transfer to a new root?Confirms the rule

 Test Your Knowledge